Mini Pecan Pies

 These mini pies have the same great ingredients and flavor you know and love about regular pecan pie, but there’s no cutting, no utensils needed, and no mess!
 Mini food that you can eat with your fingers is my favorite!

-• Chopped pecans – Our star ingredient!
-Make sure they’re finely chopped.
+• Chopped pecans.
+Our star ingredient!
+Make sure they’re very finely chopped.

-• Light corn syrup – This helps the filling bind together and set properly, don’t skip it.
+• Light corn syrup.
+This is needed for the filling to bind together and set properly, don’t skip it.

 • Use nonstick muffin pans and nonstick spray.
 Coat the muffin tins liberally with the spray.
 Yep!
 Even though youโ€™re using nonstick muffin pans you still need nonstick spray.
 And spray all over, not just the muffin wells.
 This helps ensure they’ll pop right out after baking and cooling.